malhotra5/Communication-for-the-deaf/README.md

     pip install numpy
     pip install matplotlib

-To train the neural network, run the following Python script on the terminal with the following hyper-parameters.
+To train the neural network, run the Python script train.py on the terminal with the following hyper-parameters.

     python3 train.py \
     --bottleneck_dir=logs/bottlenecks \